QuantumObject/docker-ushahidi-platform/README.md

 "Make smart decisions with a data management system that rapidly collects data from the crowd and visualizes what happened, when and where."

-note: You need to deploy the ushhidi-platform (quantumobject/docker-ushahidi-platform container ) and ushhidi-platform-client (quantumobject/docker-ushahidi-platform-client container) .
+note: You need to deploy the ushhidi-platform (quantumobject/docker-ushahidi-platform container ) and ushhidi-client (quantumobject/docker-ushahidi-client container) .

 ## Install dependencies